Apple TV app: Third-party devices

 Apple announced in January 2019 that the TV app would be made available on non-Apple platforms for the first time.
 The decision to expand to other platforms was cited as part of Apple's efforts to expand its service revenues by making video content available widely to the public.

 It launched on Roku on October 15, 2019, on models with a 3800 model number or higher, and on the Roku TV platform.
 It became available on Amazon Fire TV on October 24, 2019, though limited to Fire TV devices released in 2016 or later, and on the Fire TV Edition platform.

 The app launched on Samsung TVs on their customized version of the Tizen OS platform on May 13, 2019.
 It became available on the LG webOS platform on February 3, 2020.
 It was added to the Vizio SmartCast platform on September 8, 2020.

 The app also launched on select 2020 Sony Bravia Android TV models on October 14, 2020.
 On December 16, 2020, Google announced that the Android TV version of the app would be widely made available to other devices running Android TV, beginning with the Chromecast with Google TV in early 2021.
 It became available on nearly all Android TV models and devices running on Android TV 8.0 on June 1, 2021.

-The app became available on the PlayStation 4 and PlayStation 5 in November 2020, as well as the Xbox One, and the Xbox Series X/S on November 10, 2020.
+The app became available on the PlayStation 4 and PlayStation 5 at the latter's launch in November 2020, as well as the Xbox One, and the Xbox Series X/S at launch on November 10, 2020.

+The app became available for Android mobile devices in February 2025.
+As of version 2.2, the Android app supports playing content on an external TV or monitor with the wireless Google Cast protocol, but still does not support the DisplayPort Alternate Mode protocol widely used by wired USB-C to HDMI adapters when playing FairPlay-protected Apple TV+ content (except trailers) – even when the external display is HDCP-compliant.

 The features available through the software on non-Apple devices are more limited than those on Apple devices, such as a lack of Dolby Atmos and Dolby Vision support, but additional updates have lessened the differences over time.